 - save money

 Active travel is all about getting you moving from A to B in ways that don’t use fossil fuels.
 Active travel not only improves your health and wellbeing, but helps reduce your carbon footprint and saves you money.

 The sustainable travel hierarchy is a useful tool to help you think about improving the impact of your journeys.
 The higher up the hierarchy, the more sustainable and greener the travel option.
 The most sustainable option is walking where the only resource required is you, followed by cycling which requires some equipment.
 Along with wheeling (the term used for wheelchair users), these methods are classed as active travel.

 Why travel actively?

 Walking or wheeling are great travel options and are also the most accessible – walking costs nothing while wheeling provides more opportunity to access the benefits of active travel.

-Small steps make a difference – choosing to walk or wheel just one mile to the shop and back once a week rather than drive will see fuel savings of £16 and 27kg in CO2 annually.
-This is the equivalent of charging your smart phone 3,443 times.
+Small steps make a difference – choosing to walk or wheel just one mile to the shop and back once a week rather than drive will see fuel savings of £11 and 29kg in CO2 annually.
 Carrying shopping bags home also helps build strength, keeping muscles, bones and joints strong.
 You won’t need to go to the gym for that workout!